 (A) Take the car to a dealer or independent garage and ask them to perform a manual emergency regeneration, this should cost between £100 and £250 depending on the dealer.
 However, if this fails or they tell you that the DPF is blocked and requires replacement, then you should consider the additional advice below before committing to a replacement.

-(B) if you feel brave enough to tackle working on a car yourself, then taking off the DPF filter and cleaning it yourself with a jet wash or similar can also remove the excessive soot inside, or reduce it to the point where an automatic regeneration can take place once it is refitted.
+(B) if you feel confident enough to tackle working on a car yourself, then taking off the DPF filter and cleaning it yourself with a jet wash or similar can also remove the excessive soot inside, or reduce soot and ash content to the point where an automatic regeneration can take place again once it is refitted.
 However this relies on having the experience to find the DPF and the tools and ramp available in order to access carefully remove the DPF in the first place, although some high street garages should be able to do this for you, for an hour or two in labour costs.
 Alternatively there is a new process available which enables you to clean the DPF with the filter still in place on the car.

-Once your DPF has been returned back to a healthy state, you should drive the vehicle in accordance to the owners’ manual, only use premium Diesel fuels such as Shell V-Power or BP Ultimate and also routinely add Wynns DPF Cleaner to every tank of fuel.
+Once your DPF has been returned back to a healthy state, you should drive the vehicle in accordance to the owners’ manual, only use premium Diesel fuels such as Shell V-Power or BP Ultimate and also routinely add a PEA Based Diesel Additive to every fourth tank of fuel.
 It’s also a good idea to carry out the additional servicing maintenance in relation to cleaning the EGR Valve every 20k – 25k miles.

 Oil quality is also very important on any Turbo Diesel car, especially one with a DPF system and so I also recommend changing the oil every 10k miles using the correct grade of low ash (Low SAPS) oil.
 This should hopefully prevent further DPF related problems returning at a later date and allow your DPF to continue to function to the end of its design life cycle (90k – 120k miles).

-If the Diesel Particulate Filter has reached the stage where it is damaged or cannot be regenerated or has reached the end of its designed life cycle (at 90k – 120k miles) then it will need to be replaced.
+If the Diesel Particulate Filter has reached the stage where it is damaged or cannot be regenerated or has reached the end of its designed life cycle (usually at 120k – 150k miles) then it will need to be replaced.
 Avoid expensive dealer particulate filter replacements, and settle for an aftermarket alternative, many of which can be obtained for a more affordable £250 – £400.
 Links to aftermarket diesel particulate vendors, can be found on our DPF Aftermarket Page.